-D. Apiculture
+D. Apiculture and Annual Forage

-Intended use is not applicable under the apiculture program.
-Therefore, under the apiculture program, points of reference are established for contiguous acreage in the same manner as under the pasture, rangeland, forage program when all acreage has the same intended use.
+Intended use and irrigation practice is not applicable under the annual forage or apiculture programs.
+Therefore, under the annual forage or apiculture program, points of reference are established for contiguous acreage in the same manner as under the pasture, rangeland, forage program when all acreage has the same intended use.